minghsu0107/kustomize-manifests/README.md

     - To Jaeger collector: `http://jaeger-collector.tracing:14268/api/traces?format=jaeger.thrift`
 - Logging stack
   - `Loki`: log aggregation system
-    - Save logs on S3 for 72 hours
     - Components
-      - Core: Distributor, Ingester, Ruler, Table manager, Querier, Querier frontend
+      - Core: Distributor, Ingester, Ruler, Table manager (log retention: 72 hours), Querier, Querier frontend
       - Compactor: Dedup the index on S3 and merging all the files to a single file per table every 5 minutes
   - `Promtail`: daemonset that tails logs from stdout and stderr of all pods
 - Monitoring stack